Hyena03/Simple-calc/README.md

 # Simple-calc
 its a calc (short for calculator) which does basic arithmetic operations.
+1. Download the calc folder.
+2. run the html file with a live server.
 <img width="778" height="870" alt="Screenshot 2026-01-22 011136" src="https://github.com/user-attachments/assets/b57a2c3b-1c7f-4fae-add2-14abc7f06baf" />